Our Services

 Helpful Resources

-Red light therapy applies specific wavelengths (630–850 nm) to increase cellular energy, reduce inflammation, and boost circulation in finger tendons, offering climbers a noninvasive way to speed recovery, relieve soreness, and prevent chronic issues.
+Red light therapy uses specific wavelengths (630–850 nm) to boost cellular energy, reduce inflammation, and improve circulation in finger tendons.
+For climbers, this noninvasive treatment can speed recovery, ease soreness, and help prevent chronic finger injuries.

 Rock climbers know that finger tendons are both their greatest asset and their most vulnerable point.
 Whether you're tackling boulder problems or multi-pitch routes, healthy fingers are essential.
 Lately, red light therapy for rock climbing has gained attention as a non-invasive way to support tendon health, reduce soreness, and speed up recovery between sessions.
 Here's what you need to know.